What Are Some of the Most Common Ways Divorcing Spouses Hide Assets?

 Contact a St. Charles Hidden Assets Lawyer

 If you believe that your spouse may lie about financial resources during divorce, you need an attorney who can help you uncover the truth.
-At Shaw Family Law, our experienced Illinois divorce attorneys collaborate with forensic accountants and other financial experts to expose financial deception and get clients the divorce settlement they deserve.
+At Shaw Sanders, P.C., our experienced Illinois divorce attorneys collaborate with forensic accountants and other financial experts to expose financial deception and get clients the divorce settlement they deserve.
 To learn more about how we can help you, call our office at 630-584-5550 today and schedule a free, confidential consultation.